putriz/lab3part1/lab2.md

 https://github.com/Behemyth/LifeSim       | Yes | The MIT License (MIT) https://en.wikipedia.org/wiki/MIT_License

 ####10.
 Five sentences about choosing a project to work in this course and who will the users and the license that will be chosen.
+One example project would be an RPI grade calculator app.
+The users would be RPI students.
+The license that will be chosen is the
+MIT License.
+We choose the MIT License because there are a lot of grade calculators out there so people can take the code and do whatever they wish with it.
+The only thing unique about this app might be some features specifically for RPI.

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png) This work is licensed under a http://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution 4.0 International License.